codenart/codenart.github.io/_posts/2-css/2017-08-24-css-4-container-types.md

 `inline` containers won't take space.
 They keep their size as small as possible (just wrapping around the content inside).
-Web browsers treat these containers as texts (words).
+Web browsers treat these containers as contents (words).
 We can NOT set size of these containers.
 Ex: links, span, etc...

 `inline-block` containers are special.
-Web browsers treat them as texts (`inline` containers) but we can also set size of these containers using `width` and `height` properties.
+Web browsers treat them as contents (`inline` containers) but we can also set size of these containers using `width` and `height` properties.
 Ex: buttons, images, etc...

 ## Changing type of a container

-Sometimes we want to provide better experience to mobile users by making size of anchor elements a little bit bigger than default to make sure that visitors don't have to tap few times to hit a link.
+Sometimes we want to provide better experience to mobile users by making size of anchor elements a little bit bigger than default to make sure that people don't have to tap few times to hit a link.

 There is a CSS property called `display` which can help us to change type of